agross/immich-duplicates/README.md

    screen needs to change to `http://localhost:8080/api`.**

-   The additional argument `--env IMMICH_URL=https://immich.example.com` must be set to the base address of your Immich installatio.
+   The additional argument `--env IMMICH_URL=https://immich.example.com` must be set to the base address of your Immich installation.
 For example:

    ```sh
    $ docker container run \